How to Store Stick Electrodes: With Tips for Home Welders

 After opening their package, the only correct way to store moisture-sensitive electrodes is to put them in a welding electrode oven.
 No other solution is safe enough for critical or professional work when using these rods.

-The following chart is a general example of rod oven’s storing temperatures of moisture-sensitive rods.
+The following chart is a general example of storing temperatures for moisture-sensitive rods.
 Every manufacturer mentions their own precise temperatures for each rod they produce.

 |Electrode type||Storage oven temperature|